Ca' Vendramin Calergi

-Ca' Loredan Vendramin Calergi is a 15th-century palace on the Grand Canal in the sestiere (quarter) of Cannaregio in Venice, northern Italy.
-It was commissioned by the patrician Loredan dynasty, namely Andrea Loredan, and paid for by Doge Leonardo Loredan, with construction starting in 1481.
+Ca' Loredan Vendramin Calergi is a 15th-century Renaissance palace on the Grand Canal in the sestiere (quarter) of Cannaregio in Venice, Italy.
+It was commissioned by the patrician Loredan dynasty, namely Andrea Loredan, and paid for by Doge Leonardo Loredan.
+The Loredan family spent an enormous sum of more than 200 thousand ducats on its construction, which started in 1481 and ended in 1509.
 The architecturally distinguished building was the home of many prominent people through history and was the place where composer Richard Wagner died.

-It houses the Venice Casino (Casinò di Venezia) and the Wagner Museum (Museo Wagner).
+Today, it houses the Venice Casino (Casinò di Venezia) and the Wagner Museum (Museo Wagner).

 History

 Ca' Vendramin Calergi in 1870, photograph by Carlo Naya inscribed to Marie-Caroline de Bourbon-Sicile, duchess de Berry (1798–1870), its former owner.

 Ca' Vendramin Calergi was designed in the late 15th century by Mauro Codussi, architect of Chiesa di San Zaccaria and other noteworthy churches and private residences in Venice.
 Construction began in 1481 and was finished after his death by the Lombardo family of architects, who completed it in 1509.
 The twenty-eight-year period it took to complete construction is considered short based on the technology available at that time.

 The spacious Renaissance-style palace stands three stories high with direct access to the Grand Canal available by gondolas.
 The beauty and balance of the building's façade are exceptional.
 Classically inspired columns divide each level facing the canal.
 Two pairs of tall French doors divided by a single column topped by arches and a trefoil window rest above the doors on the piano nobile and upper levels.
 Opulent paintings, sculptures, and architectural details originally filled the building's interior.
 Baroque master Mattia Bortoloni decorated the ceilings of many rooms.
 The palace is locally known by the nickname "Non Nobis Domine" ("Not unto us, O Lord"), which is engraved in the stone under a ground-floor window, and which is considered the motto of the Loredan family.

 Bust of Andrea Loredan, by Antonio Rizzo, Museo Correr.
 Andrea was the commissioner of the palace and used it to host meetings of the Order of Venice.